 Our guests take time for rejuvenation in a historically rich and tranquil setting, a renovated farmhouse overlooking Lake Champlain.
-In the spring and summer we continue to make improvements to the grounds - including siting and caring for flower, vegetable, and fruit gardens, clearing and maintaining 100 acres of fields, hay meadows, and pastures, and creating trails through the woods.
-We're always chiseling away at the daunting work of rehabilitating or dismantling the farm's long-neglected historic structures.
+In the spring and summer we continue to make improvements to the grounds - including expanding and caring for flower, vegetable, and fruit gardens, clearing and maintaining 100 acres of fields, hay meadows, and pastures, and creating trails through the woods.
+We're always chiseling away at the daunting work of rehabilitating or salvaging the farm's long-neglected historic structures.

 Our guests can take pride in supporting a family dedicated to green living, and sustainable entrepreneurship and land management….

 We reduce our packaging waste because we serve our own produce wherever possible.
 We'll produce our own breakfast meats, fruits, and vegetables as our garden, orchard, and facilities are developed.

 We reduce food packaging waste by cooking EVERYTHING from scratch.

 We reduce your exposure to pesticides, herbicides, and plastic residues by serving local, organic, non-gmo, and homegrown foods.

 We reduce our carbon footprint by being “night sky friendly”, using energy efficient lighting and appliances, and conserving electricity by turning lights and appliances off when not in use.

 We reduce our carbon footprint by serving more local and homegrown ingredients which require less fuel to grow, process, and transport.

 We are transitioning the house over to low-flow water fixtures and toilets to reduce water consumption and energy used in pumping and heating water.

 We reduce our carbon footprint by providing our guests with fresh, natural, mountain air-dryed linens, towels, and bedding.

 We are transitioning the house and outbuildings to rainwater collection to reduce electric water pumping, protect the lake from excessive run-off, and to protect the local water table.